Using first principles to designing and implement a API to wrap ML functionality.

 (when a user visit our base URI) and it'll be a GET

 request.
-This simple endpoint definition is often used as a health check to ensure that our application is indeed up and running properly.
+This simple endpoint is often used as a health check to ensure that our application is indeed up and running properly.

 |